Private Cloud 101 for Law Firms

 In the Beginning: Server-based Legal Software

-To understand the purpose of a Private Cloud for law firms, we need a (brief) recap of law firm software, and history of software in general.
+To understand the purpose of a Private Cloud for law firms, we need a (brief) recap of law firm software and the history of software in general.

 Remember that not too terribly long ago, there was no such thing as web-based software.
 Software was generally installed, desktop software that ran on your Windows PC.
-That software (law practice management, billing, accounting or document management software) was, by it’s nature, meant to be shared within your firm, so everyone in your firm can access it.
+That software (law practice management, billing, accounting, or document management software) was meant to be shared within your firm so everyone in your firm could access it.

 That sharing necessitated a server.
 Which means, if law firms wanted to run law practice management software or document management software, they would have to get a server.

 But the fun doesn’t stop there.
-After buying a server to host your legal software and data, you’ll need to:
+After buying a server to host your legal software and data, you’d need to:

 Call it a necessary evil or a means to an end: A server was simply a requirement to run law firm software.